Reinforcement learning (RL) is a fundamental and specific learning method.

 The standard framework for formalizing the reinforcement learning is the Markov decision process (MDP), defined by $M=(\mathcal{S,A,P},r,\gamma )$ where $\mathcal{S,A}$ are respectively the state space and the action space, which might be infinite, $r : \mathcal{S\times A} \rightarrow [0,1]$ is the reward function, i.e., $r(s,a)$ is the immediate reward upon choosing the action $a \in \mathcal{A}$ while in the state $s \in \mathcal{S}.$

 The probability transition kernel is defined as $\mathcal{P}: \mathcal{S \times A} \rightarrow \Delta(S)$, where $\mathcal{P}(s^{'}|s,a)$ is the probability of transiting from state $s$ to state $s^{'}$ when $a$ is selected; $\Delta(S)$ is the probability simplex over $\mathcal{S}$.
+In the generative case, the probability transition kernel $\mathcal{P}$ is empirically estimated from the data.

 The model is Markovian since the transition and reward probabilities depend only on the current state $s$ and not the entire history of states and actions.
+In the standard tabular case, the cardinalities $|\mathcal{S}|$ and $|\mathcal{A}|$, i.e., the number of states and actions respectively, are finite.

 A deterministic policy $\pi$ is a mapping $\pi: \mathcal{S}\rightarrow \mathcal{A}$.